 Both Ms. Karen and I like Cabernet Sauvignon, particularly with whatever we barbeque.
 But neither of us liked this Cab … kinda sour.
 Although, the RN at the bar next to us said she really liked it.
 You’ll have to taste it and decide for yourself.

 Nevertheless, we did discover two others to our taste.
 One is a 2009 Syrah.
 Very good.
 This is a Rhone-style wine, slightly spicy with subtle notes of blackberry, plum, and oak.

-The other was one I did not expect to like because Rose’ is just too sweet.
+The other was one I did not expect to like because Rose’ is generally too sweet.
 I much prefer the drier whites, such as Sauvignon Blanc.
-The best-for-the-buck come from New Zealand, such as Kim Crowford.
+The best-for-the-buck come from New Zealand, such as Kim Crawford or Nobilo.

 This Coronado Vineyard’s 2011 White Sangiovese has a bit of a cherry taste but is very light and will serve as a fine summer wine around the pool.

 Upon leaving, we purchased 6 bottles each of the Syrah and White Sangiovese.
 The two no-stem wine glasses, which Ms. Karen particularly liked, were free.